-In the Matter of the Petition for Refund of paid by f tax DETERMINATION
+In the Matter of the Petition for Refund of tax) DETERMINATION

+paid by)

-para oy No. 22-0024
+) No. 22-0024

+•••)

-• • •) Registration No
+) Registration No

+)

 Rule 211; RCW 82.45.010(3)(p): REAL ESTATE EXCISE TAX - MERE CHANGE IN IDENTITY OR FORM - FAMILY CORPORATIONS.
 A husband and wife's transfers of real property to a limited liability company ("LLC") qualify for an exemption from real estate excise tax as a mere change in identity or form because the LLC is a corporation or partnership wholly owned by husband.